 Ashdon Village Museum Needs You!

 The museum is recruiting volunteers for a range of exciting new projects.
-We already have a small team of fantastic bakers and tea-makers who support the very popular tearoom during our open season.
-We also have a number of volunteers who to ad hoc jobs for us in managing the website, carpentry, painting etc. However, the museum is growing and houses a rich collection of village heritage which deserves better visibility.
 We want to strengthen our volunteer team and help the museum play a larger role in the village community.

 We are being supported in our development of volunteering opportunities by a small team from Marvellous Micromuseums who have previously worked with us on research into the needs and opportunities available in village museums.

-- Finding volunteers with IT skills to help run our website and our Facebook page
+- Finding volunteers with IT skills to help run our website and our Facebook page.
+We could also branch out into Twitter, or have small videos of our objects and activities

 - Finding volunteers to help with the interpretation of our displays.
-We have about 32 individual subject displays in the museum.
+We have about 32 individual subject displays in the museum and we want to inform, inspire and provoke our visitors.

 We are also working out how volunteering can help support volunteers, for example working towards the Duke of Edinburgh’s scheme, work experience, getting a reference for returners to work etc